Menu

 • ActivPanel Basics for teachers receiving new boards in summer/fall or who were unable to previously attend a summer session.

-• Reopening training related to mental health, SEL and curriculum updates is scheduled for August 31st.
+• Reopening training related to mental and physical health, SEL, cybersecurity, and curriculum updates is scheduled for August 31st.

-• Middle school ADT teachers will participate in PLTW training this summer/fall.
+• Middle school ADT teachers will participate in PLTW training, as needed.

-• Reading Recovery Teacher training will occur for up to six teachers, two in district, and up to four out of district (fee-based training).
+• Reading Recovery Teacher training will occur for specialized staff, three in district, and up to five out of district (fee-based training).

 As always, the summer was a very busy time for the Curriculum Department.
 Teachers and administrators are looking forward to putting into practice the many things that have been accomplished this summer in the upcoming school year!

 The district hosted a variety of summer programs for selected students to participate in that were designated to meet particular identified needs.
-In total, over 800 students received services in the summer of 2022.
+In total, about 800 students received services in the summer of 2023.
 These programs include:

 • CAPPS (Coordinated Arts Program for Primary Students) welcomed identified incoming kindergarteners to a program designed to develop social readiness and enhance academic skills.